kentik/synth_tools/README.md

 - deletion
 - pausing and resuming
 - temporary execution of tests
-- retrieval of test results and health status
+- retrieval of test results, health status and traces

 See also: `synth_ctl test --help`

 ### Operations supported for synthetic agents:
 - listing and display of agent configuration
 - matching of agents based on expression
+- activation and deactivation

 See also: `synth_ctl agent --help`